-Whether you’re in need of a change of scenery, or are struggling to book a space in the University Main Library, you may want to consider other options for study spaces.
+Whether you’re in need of a change of scenery, or are struggling to find space in the University Main Library, or AGLC you might want to consider other options for study spaces.
 Here’s our round up of hidden study space gems across the campus and the city.
 From independent cafes to atmospheric libraries, there really is something for everyone.

 If you prefer a quieter atmosphere while you work, head to one of Manchester’s scenic libraries.
 If you haven’t ventured to Central Library yet, it’s a must!
 Alternatively, for something a little closer to home on days when you’ve slept through your alarm, try either one of the libraries in Didsbury or Withington.

-- You can visit the Manchester Council website to find more library spaces opening this week.
+- You can visit the Manchester Council website to find more library spaces across the city.

-The Main Library isn’t the only study spot on campus!
+The big central spaces definitely aren’t the only study spots on campus!
 There are countless other options available to students that you may not have even heard of:

 - Art and Archaeology Library, Mansfield Cooper Building – Monday to Friday, 9am to 5pm

 - Stopford Library – Monday to Friday, 9am to 5pm